 US equities were relatively strong over the six months with the S&P 500 index ending up 5.6% for sterling investors with a strong US dollar tailwind.
 The FTSE 100 index and MSCI Europe Ex-UK index were effectively unchanged over the six months for sterling investors.
 The best and worst performances were in Asia and Emerging Markets with the Hang Seng China Enterprises index down 8.1% on fears of a downturn in growth as the country repositions itself for the shift from an industrial to a services led economy.
-Russian and Brazil equity markets staged a strong recovery after last year's poor equity and currency performance, ending up over 10% and 20% respectively on the back of both strong markets and currencies.
-The oil price recovery helped Russian equities to progress while the likely impeachment of Brazil's President Rousseff seems to have reignited interest in Brazilian equities with investors hopeful that corruption and the anti-business culture will be at last be addressed.
+Russian and Brazilian equity markets staged a strong recovery after last year's poor equity and currency performance, ending up over 10% and 20% respectively on the back of both strong markets and currencies.
+The oil price recovery helped Russian equities to progress while the likely impeachment of Brazil's President Dilma Rousseff and deepest recession in recent history seems to have reignited interest in Brazilian equities.